Networked-Control-Systems-Lab/Networked-Control-Systems-Lab.github.io/_pages/people.md

       <strong>Kaoru Teranishi</strong><br><br>
       <span id="short-kaoru">Dr. Teranishi is a JSPS Overseas Research Fellow...</span>
       <span id="full-kaoru" class="full-bio">
-        of the Japan Society for the Promotion of Science and a Research Affiliate Postdoctoral in the Oden Institute for Computational Engineering and Sciences at UT Austin.
+        of the Japan Society for the Promotion of Science and a visiting scholar at the School of Aeronautics and Astronautics at Purdue University.
 He received his Ph.D. in mechanical and intelligent systems engineering from the University of Electro-Communications, Tokyo, Japan, in 2024. <a href="https://kaoruteranishi.xyz/">Website</a>
       </span>
       <span id="btn-kaoru" class="read-more" onclick="toggleBio('kaoru')">Expand More</span>
     </p>